mainmatter/playbook/src/project-procedure/digital-products/README.md

 patterns and insights uncovered through the research.
-It is critical to get all project stakeholders involved in these workshops, in particular all of the business experts from various backgrounds like marketing, sales, customer service etc. All of these groups will have unique insights and experiences that must all be heard in order to clearly understand the situation and define the project's objective.
+It is critical to get all project stakeholders involved in these workshops, in particular all of the business experts from various backgrounds like marketing, sales, customer service, etc. All of these groups will have unique insights and experiences that must all be heard in order to clearly understand the situation and define the project's objective.